Heroscape: Fan-generated content

-Although fan-generated content may be posted at various online outlets, the most prominent community of custom creators and their creations is found on forums of the official fan-site Heroscapers.com which is also the only place to get the most up-to-date rulebooks, FAQ, and official scenarios that were created by Hasbro and Wizards of the Coast.
-The online community of fans is believed to be a major factor in the game's revival.
+Although fan-generated content may be posted at various online outlets, the most prominent community of custom creators and their creations is found on forums of the fan-site Heroscapers.com.

 Tournaments and events

 Hasbro and Wizards of the Coast never held nor supported officially sanctioned events such as they had with Magic: The Gathering, Pokémon or Axis & Allies; however, a fan-run tournament scene started up soon after the release of Heroscape.
 The biggest tournaments have been held at major gaming conventions such as Gen Con or multi-genre conventions such as Comic-Con, but various local and regional tournaments are run regularly.

-Attempted revival
+Revival

 In August 2022 (twelve years after the original game's discontinuation), another Hasbro subsidiary, Avalon Hill, announced that they would be attempting to revive Heroscape by releasing a HasLab crowdfunding campaign for a new expansion, entitled Heroscape: Age of Annihilation.
 The HasLab ran from October to November 2022, and they did not receive enough backers to justify the production of the new master set.
-As such, the IP would continue to remain dormant, though community love for the game remains high.
+In June 2023, Renegade Game Studios announced that it was taking responsibility for the reboot after reaching a licensing deal with Hasbro.

-Two new Archkyrie Generals would have been introduced: Revna and Volarak.
-In addition, heterogeneous organizations are introduced, essentially stand-alone factions sometimes consisting of characters under different generals.
-This would have added another potential level of synergy and interaction between certain figures.
+On March 1, 2024 Renegade Game Studios announced that Wave 1 would be released in August 2024, with the first wave including a master set and two expansions.
+As a first, Renegade Game Studios gave the option to buy these new sets and expansions with the choice of either unpainted or pre-painted miniature figures at different retail price points dependent upon players' personal preference and/or financial situation.
+In addition, Renegade Game Studios announced a new Heroscape Play Network that will help local game stores run regular tournaments for Heroscape.